TheNoobInventor/lego-ev3-segway/README.md

 Save these changes then start up the mosquitto service again.
 More information about configuring mosquitto is available [here](https://mosquitto.org/man/mosquitto-conf-5.html).

-The code snippet below shows the procedure for the segway to establish an MQTT connection with mosquitto where the `BROKER` constant is the IP address of the MQTT broker.
-The client subscribes to the topic **"nodered/commands"** to receive messages from Node-RED and to test its MQTT connection it also publishes the message **"Publishing test"** on the same topic.
+The code snippet below shows the procedure the segway uses to establish an MQTT connection with mosquitto, where the `BROKER` constant is the IP address of the MQTT broker.
+The client subscribes to the topic **'nodered/commands'** to receive messages from Node-RED and to test its MQTT connection, it publishes the message **"Publishing test"** on the same topic.

 ```
 # MQTT connection setup